jnhthomp/time-trial-api-server/README.md

     - Use connect button to get connection string and make note
 2. Create .env file to store connection string and port to use on dev environment
     - See `.env-example` and replace `<USERNAME>` and `<PASSWORD>` with your db specific username and password (NOT MongoDB account username and password)
-3. Install npm dependencies
+3. Install server npm dependencies
     - ```bash
       $npm install
       ```
-4. To run in dev environment with nodemon:
+4. Install client npm dependencies and build react project
     - ```bash
+      $cd client && npm install && npm run build
+      ```
+5. To run server in dev environment with nodemon:
+    - ```bash
       $npm run dev
+      ```

+To make changes to react project
+1. Start server
+    - ```bash
+      #from project root
+      $npm run start
+      ```
+2. Start react project
+    - ```bash
+      $cd client && npm run start
+      ```
+3. Navigate to `http://localhost:3000` in your browser (default react starting port - see logs of previous command to check for other port if not running here)
+4. Make any changes to react that you want
+5. Confirm build version works properly
+    - ```bash
+      #from projRoot/client
+      $npm run build
+      ```
+6. Switch to server cli, `ctrl + c` to stop and restart server with below command
+    - ```bash
+      #from projRoot/
+      $npm run start
       ```

 ## Optimizations